Dries van Noten

-Baron Dries Van Noten (born 12 May 1958 in Antwerp) is a Belgian fashion designer and an eponymous fashion brand, which he co-founded with CEO and business partner Christine Mathys.
+Dries Van Noten (born 12 May 1958 in Antwerp), titled as Baron Van Noten since 2017, is a Belgian fashion designer and an eponymous fashion brand, which he co-founded with CEO and business partner Christine Mathys.

 Early life and education

-Van Noten was born into a family of garment makers and traders: his father owned a menswear shop and his grandfather was a tailor.
-He graduated from the Antwerp Academy in 1980.
+Van Noten was born into a family of garment makers and traders – his father owned a menswear shop, while his grandfather was a tailor.
+He graduated in 1980 from the Royal Academy of Fine Arts in Antwerp.